adam2392/adam2392/causalailab.md

 # Postdoctoral Research Scientist, Columbia University
 __Executive Summary__

-At the Causal AI Lab, I am a Computing Innovation Research Fellow funded by the NSF.
+At the Causal AI Lab, I am a Computing Innovation Research Fellow funded by the NSF with [Dr. Elias Bareinboim](https://causalai.net).
 I am working at the intersection of neuroscience and causal inference.

 My causal inference research interests are in structure learning and causal estimation in equivalence classes and their relations to neuroscience.